 In additional to C-PACE, CGB offers homeowners low-interest loans with flexible terms for energy efficiency improvements as well as a solar rebate program to lower the cost of installing a system.
 A new program specially designed to meet the needs of low and moderate income homeowners ensures that clean energy solutions are affordable for all.

 Through comprehensive annual financial reports and public meetings, including its Comprehensive Annual Financial Reports (CAFR), CGB is a leader in tracking its progress against performance metrics and reporting them to the public.
-As of September 30 2017, the bank had invested a total of USD 190 million into projects costing USD 1.13 billion, achieving an overall leverage ratio of 6:1.
+Through the end of 2018, the bank had invested a total of USD 237 million into projects costing USD 1.5 billion, achieving an overall leverage ratio of 6:1.
 The amount of private capital CGB raises with each public dollar of investment is growing every year.
-CGB estimates these investments have led to the creation of over 5,300 direct job-years and over 8,500 indirect and induced job-years.
-CGB has supported deployment of 245 MW of installed clean energy capacity that will generate over 8.8 million MWh over its lifetime.
-Investments are expected to enable over 35 million MMBtu of energy savings over the portfolio lifetime and avoid over 169,000 tonnes of CO2 emissions every year.
-In FY17, 37% of projects completed were in distressed communities and between FY12-17, 27% of total projects have been in distressed communities.
+CGB estimates these investments have led to the creation of over 16,570 direct, indirect, and induced job-years and have generated an estimated $75.3 million in state tax revenues.
+CGB has supported deployment of 325 MW of installed clean energy capacity.
+Investments are expected to avoid 5.3 million tonnes of CO2 emissions.
+This helps families avoid sick days and hospitals visits, creating an estimated $113.7 – $256.9 million in public health value.